-Penalty The amount a Member is responsible to pay for certain Out-of-Network medical services and Medical Drugs when Prior Approval has not been received when required.
+Penalty The amount a Member is responsible to pay for certain Out-of-Network services when Prior Approval has not been received when required.
 The Penalty charge is in addition to any Member Cost Sharing amounts.
-Please see section I.F.
+Please see sectionI.F.
 PRIOR APPROVAL for a detailed explanation of the Prior Approval program.
 A Penalty amount does not apply to an Out-of-Pocket Maximum, if any.